Topological Ramsey numbers and countable ordinals: The anti-tree partial ordering on ordinals

 Finally by applying the infinite pigeonhole principle to $\{\omega^2\cdot(\alpha+1)\mid \alpha\in[\omega,\omega\cdot 2)\}$, we may assume that for all $\alpha\in[\omega,\omega\cdot 2)$, where $i\in\{\text{red},\text{blue}\}$, and then by applying the infinite pigeonhole principle to $\{\omega\cdot(n+1)\mid n\in \omega\}$, we may assume that where $j\in\{\text{red},\text{blue}\}$.
 Now if $i=\text{red}$, then $(\omega^3\cdot 2)^{(2)}$ would be a red-homogeneous topological copy of $\omega\cdot 2$, and if $j=\text{red}$, then would be a red-homogeneous topological copy of $\omega\cdot 2$.
 So $i=j=\text{blue}$.
 But then $\{\omega,\omega^3,\omega^3+\omega^2\}$ is a blue triangle. \end{proof}

 \begin{remark} Contrast this upper bound with $R^{cl}(\omega\cdot 2,3)\le\omega^4\cdot 2$ (see Proposition \ref{remark:omega8}).
-Very recently, Omer Mermelstein has shown us a draft where, using a careful topological analysis, he obtains that $R^{cl}(\omega\cdot 2,3)\le \omega^3\cdot 2$, in particular improving our upper bounds in both the topological and the closed case. \end{remark}
+Very recently, Omer Mermelstein has produced a draft \cite{Mer17} where, using a careful topological analysis building in part on the ideas from this section, he obtains that $R^{cl}(\omega\cdot 2,3)= \omega^3\cdot 2$, in particular improving our upper bounds in both the topological and the closed case. \end{remark}